-Note: After an administrator resets a password, for example when it was forgotten, the user stils needs to wait the default locking time interval of 15 minutes before logging in again.
+Tip: If a user is locked, first unlock the user and then reset the password.
+This way the user does not need to wait the default locking time interval of 15 minutes before logging in again.

 You can run the User Management tool to import users listed in .txt or .csv file.